mallapurbharat/cardano-tx-sample/glossary/blockchain-terms.md

 3. **51% Attack:** A 51% attack (majority attack) is a potential security threat to blockchain networks where a single entity or group controls more than 50% of the network's mining power.
 This level of control can enable malicious activities, such as double spending or block manipulation.

 4. **Address:** An address in the context of blockchain refers to a unique identifier associated with a user's or entity's account.
+It is usually created from the hash of the public key of the user account.
 It is used to receive or send cryptocurrencies and serves as a destination or source for transactions on the blockchain.

 5. **Airdrop:** Airdrop is a distribution method where free tokens or cryptocurrencies are given away to a large number of individuals.
 It is often used as a marketing strategy to promote a project or to reward existing token holders.

 6. **Algorithm:** An algorithm in the context of blockchain refers to a set of rules or procedures designed to solve specific mathematical or computational problems.
 Algorithms are used in various aspects of blockchain, such as mining, consensus mechanisms, and encryption.

-7. **Altcoin:** Altcoin is a term used to refer to any cryptocurrency other than Bitcoin.
+7. **Altcoin:** Altcoin is a term used to typically refer to any cryptocurrency other than Bitcoin.
 It stands for "alternative coin" and encompasses the thousands of cryptocurrencies that have been created after Bitcoin's inception.

 8. **API (Application Programming Interface):** An API is a set of rules and protocols that allow different software applications to communicate and interact with each other.
 In the context of blockchain, APIs enable developers to build applications that can access and utilize blockchain data and functionalities.

 9. **ASIC (Application-Specific Integrated Circuit):** An ASIC is a specialized hardware device designed to perform a specific task or function.
 In the context of blockchain, ASICs are commonly used for mining certain cryptocurrencies, offering high computational power and energy efficiency.

-10. **Atomic Swap:** An atomic swap is a peer-to-peer exchange of cryptocurrencies between different blockchain networks without the need for intermediaries.
+10. **Atomic Swap:** An atomic swap is a peer-to-peer exchange of cryptocurrencies between two different blockchain networks without the need for intermediaries.
 It enables direct asset trading and eliminates the risks associated with centralized exchanges.

 11. **Block:** A block is a fundamental unit of data in a blockchain.
 It contains a collection of transactions and other relevant information, such as a timestamp and a unique identifier (hash).
-Blocks are linked together to form the blockchain's chronological and immutable record.
+Blocks are linked together cryptographically to form the blockchain's chronological and immutable record.

 12. **Blockchain:** A blockchain is a decentralized and distributed digital ledger that records transactions across multiple computers or nodes.
 It is designed to be transparent, secure, and resistant to modification.
 Each transaction is stored in a block, forming a chain of blocks.